dliseren/dliseren.github.io/_pages/about.md

 My research critically explores the interconnections between sustainable design and operation of buildings and the health and wellness impacts on their occupants.
 To harness the built environment as a medium to support sustainability and human health, well-being, productivity, and engagement, my research specifically focuses on two human-building interaction research thrusts:

-1) *Healthy Built Environments*.
+1) **Healthy Built Environments**.
 In this thrust, I am interested in assessing the impacts of building systems and environments on human well-being, with an emphasis on thermal comfort.
-My work has been publised in [The Conversation](https://theconversation.com/offices-are-too-hot-or-too-cold-is-there-a-better-way-to-control-room-temperature-108982)
+My work has been publised in [The Conversation](https://theconversation.com/offices-are-too-hot-or-too-cold-is-there-a-better-way-to-control-room-temperature-108982).

-2) Occupant Energy Use Behaviors and Conservation.
+2) **Occupant Energy Use Behaviors and Conservation**.
 My second research thrust aims to understand the significant influence of human cognitive and behavioral processes and the resulting behaviors on building energy consumption.

 To achieve my research objectives, I am interested in interdisciplinary research approaches that integrate traditional survey and statistical analysis method, social psychology theories, machine learning, and computer vision for data collection and evaluation.